 - What is the application deadline?

-The application deadline is June 1, and new students begin the program in late August.
+The preferred deadline is June 1, but we are able to accept applications until the 15th.
+Please email firstname.lastname@example.org or call 212-340-2808 if you are interested in joining the fall 2019 cohort but may need additional time to complete the application.
+New students begin the program in late August.
 Please follow the application guidelines, as some requirements (e.g., time line, supplemental essays) differ from what is listed in the general application instructions from the Graduate School.
 Please contact the MPS program office (212-340-2808 or email@example.com) with any questions about the admissions process.

 - Is there any way to waive the GRE/GMAT requirement?